 Each row of the Course table has one value for title, one value for description, and one value for credit hours.
-The following FDs exist for this table:
+The primary key of Course is consists of two attributes, deptCode and courseNo.
+The following FDs exist for the Course table: